havocp/xsbt-wiki/Library-Management.md

 }
 ```

-See [Paths] for more information on building up paths.
+See [[Paths]] for more information on building up paths.

 # Automatic Dependency Management

-This method of dependency management involves specifying the direct dependencies of your project and letting `sbt` handle retrieving and updating your dependencies.  `sbt` supports three ways of specifying these dependencies:
+This method of dependency management involves specifying the direct dependencies of your project and letting sbt handle retrieving and updating your dependencies.  sbt supports three ways of specifying these dependencies:

 * Declarations in your project definition
-* Maven POM files (dependency definitions only- no repositories)
+* Maven POM files (dependency definitions only: no repositories)
 * Ivy configuration and settings files

-`sbt` uses [Apache Ivy] to implement dependency management in all three cases.
+sbt uses [Apache Ivy] to implement dependency management in all three cases.
 The default is to use inline declarations, but external configuration can be explicitly selected.
 The following sections describe how to use each method of automatic dependency management.

 ## Inline Declarations